ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 > `nodegrid_target_version`
 > The script assumes that the firmware file is located on the Ansible controller and that Ansible can copy the file to the target.
 The playbook dose not require that the files are hosted on a server.

-- run the playbook to validate the firmware with
+- Run the playbook to validate the firmware with:
 ```shell
 ansible-playbook 301_nodegrid_firmware_update.yaml --limit company
 ```